Code

 * an inet address (the authoritative isConnected signal)

-* The legacy `airport -I` was deprecated in macOS 14.4 and now returns
+* The legacy `airport -I` was deprecated in macOS 14.4 (returns only a

-* only a deprecation warning with no key:value data — DO NOT USE.
+* deprecation warning) — DO NOT USE. `system_profiler`'s "Current

 * win32 PowerShell `netsh wlan show interfaces` — parses text output